Data Story

 3

-Are Dual Credit participants in Hawaiʻi more likely to attend and successfully complete college?
+Are dual credit participants in Hawaiʻi more likely to attend and successfully complete college?

 Graduates

-NOTE: Class of 2020 was impacted by the COVID-19 pandemic.
+NOTE: Classes of 2020 – 2022 were impacted by the COVID-19 pandemic.

 College Enrollment